Richard Dormer: Stage and radio

 Dormer has provided the voices for over twenty BBC Radio 4 plays, documentaries and advertising campaigns.
 In 2020, he played the Director of the Civil Contingencies Secretariat in the Sky drama series, COBRA, starring Robert Carlyle as the British Prime Minister.

+Dormer has described his early career as difficult owing to his Northern Irish accent, which he said "everybody associated with terrorism".
+He refused to play roles he described as "terrorists or thugs", which limited his opportunities in film and television, although he felt the decision to focus on stage acting had sharpened his acting skills.

 Film

 Following a run of film castings playing secondary characters, he was cast as the lead in the 2012 Good Vibrations which tells the story of Northern Ireland personality and punk rock visionary Terri Hooley.
-The film premièred at the 2012 Cannes Film Festival, was awarded Best Film at the Galway film awards, best screenplay, Dinard and nominated for the Outstanding Debut award at the 2014 British Academy of Film and Television Arts Awards.
+The film premièred at the 2012 Cannes Film Festival, was awarded Best Film at the Galway film awards, best screenplay, Dinard and was nominated for the Outstanding Debut award at the 2014 British Academy of Film and Television Arts Awards.
 The film was well received by critics gaining consistent reviews, most of which highlighted Dormer's performance as a strength.
 Dormer's portrayal of Terri Hooley saw him nominated in the Best Actor award in the 2013 Irish Film and Television Awards.
 He has since played roles in Yann Demange's critically acclaimed film '71 alongside Jack O'Connell.
 In 2019, Dormer portrayed Curtis Welch, town physician of Nome, Alaska, in the Disney film Togo.